 Location: La Trobe Street & Swanston Street, Melbourne, Victoria, Australia

 8. Collins Street

-If you have thousands of dollars to spend on some of the most fancy brands, then head straight to the Collins Street.
+If you have thousands of dollars to spend on some of the most fancy brands, then head straight to the Collins Street for the best shopping in Melbourne.
 A street full of historical Victorian era styled buildings houses stores which have some of the most expensive brands on this planet.
 Make sure you have some extra Australian dollars in your purse when you are headed here.